wmo-im/wis2box-training/documentation/docs/practical-sessions/connecting-to-mqtt.md

 ??? note "Click to reveal answer"

-    The timestamp that the data was published is contained in the "properties"-section of the message with a key of "pubtime".
+    The timestamp that the data was published is contained in the `properties` section of the message with a key of `pubtime`.

-    The timestamp that the data was collected is contained in the "properties"-section of the message with a key of "datetime".
+    The timestamp that the data was collected is contained in the `properties` section of the message with a key of `datetime`.

 !!! question